Veetaha/veebot-discord/README.md

 There are also some other dependencies to be installed that are specified in `Dockerfile`, just take a look there.

-Then run this to build the binaries:
+Then run this to build the bot binary:

 ```bash
 # Compile the program itself